Geslain/minitroc-laundry/README.md

 5. Access the application at [http://localhost:3000](http://localhost:3000)

+Notes: The local `./uploads` directory will be automatically mounted in the Docker container at the location `/app/uploads`.

 For detailed deployment instructions and environment configuration, see the [Deployment Guide](docs/DEPLOYMENT.md).

 ## 🏗️ Technologies